abondar24/TaskDistributor/taskApi/README.md

 # Task API

-Part of task distributor running on port 8080 and accepting tasks.
+Part of task distributor accepting and sending to store tasks.

 ## API reference
 ```